 - You quit ahead of the game because you have a dozen social accounts and no way to manage them all;

-To avoid a headache or twelve, consider a platform such as HootSuite to manage all of your accounts in one place.
-It supports all the big ones (Twitter, Facebook, Google+, LinkedIn, and WordPress).
+To avoid a headache or twelve, consider a platform such as Squirrly Social to manage all of your accounts in one place.
+It supports all the big ones (Twitter, Facebook, Google+, LinkedIn).

 But we did mention a handful.
-So by using the HootSuite App Directory, you can install apps that allow you to extend your control to other platforms, including:
+So by using the Squirrly Social connections, you can use a free Buffer account that allows you to extend your control to other platforms, including:

-You can even use their auto-scheduling feature to top up a list of posts according to the criteria above.
-Or you can set the auto-scheduler to post things from your RSS feeds as soon as they’re published.
+You can even use their Social Media Assistant feature to find a list of posts according to what you are searching for, that you can share with your followers.
+Or you can set it to post things from your RSS feeds as soon as they’re published.

 If you don’t feel like doing it yourself, you can delegate some social media tasks to your team.
 You didn’t think you were in this alone, did you?
 The tool has some excellent team management options.

-All in all, HootSuite seems like a lifesaver to anyone that focuses on developing a personal brand.
+All in all, Squirrly Social seems like a lifesaver to anyone that focuses on developing a personal brand.

 Want more traffic to your writing?